10 Things to Do in Krakow in Summer

 Summer Solstice in Krakow| ©Rafał Zięba

-Tourist influx in Krakow in summer
+Tourist traffic in Krakow in summer

 Market Square in Summer| ©Iz Marty